justvinny/pass-vault-java-android/README.md

 - Random password generator
 - Search feature
 - Sort feature
+- Added export save feature.
 - Create passcode and login feature using SharedPreferences.

 # Fixed:
 - Concurrency bugs for file I/O not showing a progress bar with Threads and Handler.

 # Current Task:
-- Add import/export CSV feature.
+- Add import CSV feature;

 # Unfinished:
 - Use SQLite with Room DAO for persistent storage.